 - Meetings of Alcoholics Anonymous and similar groups.

-- Tuition allowing problem children to attend a particular school for a beneficial change of environment.
+- Tuition allowing children with behavioral problems to attend a particular school for a beneficial change of environment.

 - Wellness programs for general health or nutrition courses.